nerfcats/pyunix-old/README.md

 ```
 Currently only commands are for managing processes (that do nothing, lol).
 I plan to add more, for example creating, editing, deleting files, etc.
 ## System Calls
 These are the various system calls you can use to interact with the mini PYUNIX kernel.
+Updated as of `0.1.0`
 ```
 void kernel_init();
 void kernel_start();